Alkaff Gardens: Postwar era

-By April 1948, the former Alkaff Gardens was largely forgotten and in disrepair, its lake water is choked with weeds and all of its building structures having been taken down.
-Only few people who lived nearby and had known the place visited there.
+By April 1948, the former Alkaff Gardens was largely forgotten and in disrepair, its lake water choked with weeds and all of its building structures having been taken down.
+Only a few people who lived nearby and had known the place visited there.

 Although neglected, the former park was one of the sites filmed by the Shaw Brothers' Malay Film Productions to masquerade as an Egyptian garden for the Malay film Nilam (1949).
 Other films by Malay Film Productions were filmed at the park included Pembalasan (1951) and Di Perlimbahan (1952).

 Sold to Sennett Realty Estate

 On 15 July 1950, the Alkaff Realty Co.
 Ltd. sold 170 acres of land, including the park, to C.W.A Sennett, the managing director of Sennett Realty Estate Co.
 Ltd., for S$2 million.
-On 18 July 1950, a S$17 million plan for a 1,400 housing estate that is capable of housing 10,000 people was announced.
+On 18 July 1950, a S$17 million plan for a 1,400-unit housing estate that is capable of housing 10,000 people was announced.
 The former park was to be obliterated and its lake filled up in the process.

 Proposal to preserve the park

-A number of Singapore residents wrote in protest and proposed that the Singapore Municipal Commissioners to take over the park in order to rehabilitate and preserve it.
+A number of Singapore residents wrote in protest and proposed that the Singapore Municipal Commissioners should take over the park to rehabilitate and preserve it.

-However, on 24 July 1950, neither the Singapore Municipal Commissioners nor the Singapore Improvement Trust would be able to save the park, with the acting Municipal President Thomas Percy Fergus McNeice (1902–1998) saying that they and Trust would not interfere with the proposed development scheme, as it would cost about S$2 million to take over the site and the commissioners would not spend so much money on a public park while the Sennett Realty Estate Co.
+However, on 24 July 1950, neither the Singapore Municipal Commissioners nor the Singapore Improvement Trust would be able to save the park, with the acting Municipal President Thomas Percy Fergus McNeice (1902–1998) saying that they and the Trust would not interfere with the proposed development scheme, as it would cost about S$2 million to take over the site and the commissioners would not spend so much money on a public park while the Sennett Realty Estate Co.
 Ltd. was reconsidering on the future of the park.

 On 28 July 1950, the claim of preserving the park was met with support from the Singapore Progressive Party, which called on the authorities to take necessary action.

 One month later in August 1950, more than 1,000 people rushed to buy the 1,400 houses which the Sennett Realty Co.
 Ltd. had planned for its housing estate on the 170-acre land which included the former Alkaff Gardens, and by September, about 2,000 applications received by the company, in addition to the proposal to give up 20 acres to preserve the Alkaff Gardens, the company also planned to reserve 5 acres to build a school due to a number of applications received from local teachers.